In the curriculum: BSc

 Students have the opportunity to carry out a placement year in industry between the second and third year of their degrees.
 In some cases students take a placement year in an environment where they experience research and development first hand, others obtain roles in clinical trials management, marketing, technician and quality experience.
 Examples of recent placements include a molecular diagnostic laboratory (Micropathology Ltd), the Fertility Clinic at University Hospitals Coventry and Warwickshire, marketing placements at the Body Shop and Eli Lilly, Administrative Assistant and Health and Safety placements at Bosch and Drug Discovery at GSK.

 In the curriculum: MBio 4-Year Undergraduate Masters

-The MBio is an integrated masters course which builds onto three degree streams at Life Sciences: Biological Sciences, Biochemistry, and Biomedical Science.
+The MBio is an integrated masters course which builds onto four degree streams at Life Sciences: Biological Sciences, Biochemistry, Biomedical Science and Neuroscience.
 The fourth and final year of the MBio focuses on the development of research skills through an extended research project and a research skills module.